Auryny268/onboarding-lab-3/ReadMe.md

 **Exercise 4:** To test a Don't Care for signal, we must test that our model's output never changes for all possible inputs for said signal.

+**NOTE:** I also used Michael's Lippe completed onboarding lab work to troubleshoot any bugs (which is why my `Exercise1.cpp` looks identical to his).